Barrage (Barrage album)

 Barrage is the self-titled debut album by the Canadian band of the same name.
-It was recorded by the original cast of Barrage and was released in the year 2000.
-The album contains many songs performed in the group's "A Violin Sings, A Fiddle Dances" world concert tour.
+It was recorded by the original members of Barrage and was released in the year 2000.
+The album features many songs performed in the group's "A Violin Sings, A Fiddle Dances" world concert tour as well as their PBS Television special “The World On Stage”.